Bertrand Ndongo: Biography

 Also in December 2019, Ndongo made headlines for his reaction to a gang rape of a minor by players of the Arandina CF football team.
 He wrote on Twitter "These girls consume alcohol, smoke and upload to Instagram photos of their arses and their thongs, but when things happen later we call them minors", and said "Today I woke up with the sensation that any woman can drop my sons in the shit and ruin their lives whenever she feels like it".
 He also uploaded audio from the victim.
 In 2021, this was investigated by the Spanish Data Protection Agency (AEPD).

 In February 2020, Ndongo was suspended from Twitter for video clips in which he said that left-wing women are sexually unsatisfied as they lack virile men in their lives.
 Nine months later, he was suspended again for spreading fake news in which he used an unrelated photograph from Algeria to implicate Arabs in the looting of a Lacoste store in Logroño.
+In May 2023, his account was suspended again for a post that mocked the disability of Unidas Podemos politician Pablo Echenique; he said that Echenique could not call Vox lazy if he "can't even get his dick out to pee".

-In April 2021, Ndongo strongly criticised Vox for their threat to deport Serigné Mbayé, a Madrid deputy for Unidas Podemos who was born in Senegal and naturalised as a Spaniard.
+In April 2021, Ndongo strongly criticised Vox for their threat to deport Serigne Mbayé, a Madrid deputy for Unidas Podemos who was born in Senegal and naturalised as a Spaniard.

+Ndongo was falsely rumoured to have been killed in November 2023 during protests against amnesty for leaders of the 2017 Catalan independence referendum.
+He replied the next morning in a video beginning "¡El negro está vivo!"
+(The black guy is alive!) and said that he had received concerned calls and messages about the false news.

+During the 2024 Spain floods, Ndongo wrote that 700 parking tickets from an underground car park at a shopping centre in Valencia had not been retrieved, meaning that hundreds of dead bodies were trapped.
+The claim was false as the car park did not use ticketing.